ABOUT THE PROGRAMME

 – Where the nature and the urgency of the ask can be meaningfully addressed through the programme.

-For this year’s ‘Flyer Edition’ we will prioritise applications from organisations who can demonstrate a requirement for printed materials for distribution.
+For this year’s ‘Poster Edition’ we will prioritise applications from organisations who can demonstrate a requirement for a local poster campaign.

 For design students